Canon 2000D vs Nikon Z7

 It is notable that the Z7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 2000D lacks such a headphone port.

-Both the 2000D and the Z7 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the Z7 are recent models that are part of the current product line-up.
 The 2000D replaced the earlier Canon 1300D, while the Z7 does not have a direct predecessor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon 2000D and the Nikon Z7?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 2000D: